Domaine de Grangeneuve Monbazillac 2017£10.95

 Maxwell Honey Mead£14.95

 Ideally consumed chilled (over ice), it can also be mixed with soda water, lemonade or dry ginger ale.
 It has been awarded ‘best pure varietal mead’ at the International Mead Festival Competition in the USA.

 Traditionally served hot (not boiling) to enhance its aromas and warm the soul, it can also find uses in the kitchen as an ingredient in cakes and fruit pies.
-Try serving it chilled with dry ginger ale, ice and mint.
+This is our answer to Tilley’s Wines.
+In the summer try serving it chilled with dry ginger ale, ice and mint.